Applicable Law from a German Perspective

 - distribute the balance to the residuary beneficiaries.

-For additional information on the basic tasks, powers and duties of am Executor in Germany, please refer to our article Executor of the estate under German law.
+For additional information on the basic tasks, powers, and duties of an executor in Germany, please refer to our article Executor of the estate under German law.

 Involvement of German Courts